Honesty1997/nccu-grade-system/README.md

 Docker Solution
 =====
 The part is not completed yet.
 Please don't use this solution.
-If you want to use docker solution, after you start the compose service, you need to manually attach into the container's shell and run ```python manage.py migrate``` to init database.
+If you want to use docker solution, please see the following instructions.
+1. ```make shell``` attach into the container's shell.
+2. ```python manage.py migrate``` migrate the db.
+3. Install Node and npm(not completed yet)
+4. ```npm run build``` build the front end js file.

+Command
 1. ```make dev-up``` will start a new python web service along with a PostgreSQL sever.
 2. ```make dev-build``` will build a image.